rodolfojt/rodolfojt/README.md

 ## Hello everyone!

-I'm Rodolfo, I believe that disruptive innovation can change the world.
+I'm Rodolfo, I believe in the innovation power.
+At the same time, innovation power could be charming, transformative and take us to better future.

+Through machine learning algorithms and artificial intelligence systems we can achieve at least part of that transformation in some fields in a way incredibly fast.
+That inspire and motivate me to go further.

-I'm really fascinated about make impactful changes and I see Artificial Intelligence as the tool to make big differences.
+I'm really fascinated about make impactful changes and I see artificial intelligence as the tool to propose valuable improvements in the world.

 # I am Rodolfo

 - Machine Learning Engineer at MC1
 - Mechatronics Engineer by UFRN

-# My passions
+# My passions in AI

+- Time series forecasting
-- Reinforcement Learning
+- Recommendation systems
-- Recurrent Neural Networks
-- Data Engineering
+- Fraud detection

 <a href="https://linkedin.com/in/rodolfojt">
   <img align="left" alt="Rodolfo's Linkdein" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />